 I may simply not remember this rule!

-at a glance, I don’t see anything in the rulebook about armor during FFA
+at a glance, I don’t see anything in the rulebook about armor during FFAPunf

 you can lend patrollers, but again, patrol only happens when it is not your turn